brooklynnsouder/DigitalSystemsFinalProject/README.md

 The target audience for this tutorial is anyone who wants to learn more about markdown, the basics of coding, and/or learning how to use Github.

+The order for viewing the files are:
+-README
+-TheBasics
+-ComplexMarkdown
+-Goodbye